A Density Independent Formulation of Smoothed Particle Hydrodynamics: Summary and Discussion

 \section{Summary and Discussion}

-In this paper, we described an alternative formulation of SPH in which the energy density is used as the basis of the smoothing instead of the mass density.
+In this paper, we described an alternative formulation of SPH in which the energy density (pressure), and its arbitrary function is used as the volume element instead of the mass density.
 In our formulation, the mass of particles is not used in the evaluation of the right-hand sides of the energy equation and the equation of motion.
 As a result, the large error of force estimate at the contact discontinuity, which is unavoidable with the standard SPH, disappears completely in our SPH.
+Our new SPH includes the Ritchie \& Thomas formulation \citep{RitchieThomas2001} as a special case.
 Not surprisingly, our SPH can handle contact discontinuities and the Kelvin-Helmholtz and Rayleigh-Taylor instabilities without difficulty.
-The behavior of the shock in our new SPH is essentially the same as that in the standard SPH.
-Since the equations used in our SPH are almost identical to those of in the standard SPH except that energy density is used in place of mass density $\rho$.
+The behavior of the shock in DISPH is essentially the same as that in the standard SPH.
+Since the equations used in our SPH are almost identical to those of in the standard SPH except that a function of energy density (pressure) is used in place of mass density $\rho$.
 Modification of existing SPH code to use our scheme is simple and straightforward.
-In particular, there is no increase in the calculation cost.
+In particular, there is no increase in the calculation cost at least for the case of $G(P) = P$.
 Equations which are not derived in this paper, such as the diffusion equation \citep{Brookshaw1985}, can be derived easily.

 \citet{Price2008} improved the treatment of the Kelvin-Helmholtz instability of the standard SPH, by applying artificial conductivity at the contact discontinuity.
 Unlike the artificial viscosity, artificial conductivity introduces the dissipation not in the original set of equation.
 Our SPH does not need such additional dissipation, and thus the contact discontinuity is kept sharp.